Blatman/Custom-Context-Menu/README.md

 First iteration on creating a custom context menu inside a dummy task application.
 Full working demo [here](http://codepen.io/callmenick/pen/xbaWdB).

+The demo above is for the original repo code.

 ## Fork Note